rubo77/Goldkarpfen/README.md

 # Goldkarpfen
-Goldkarpfen is a p2p-share-hosted daily-routine blogging system without any central authority.
-The unique selling point of Goldkarpfen is its calm way of publishing: nodes will only sync once a day.
-This is a more human aproach to communication and will reduce stress and improve the quality of content.
+Goldkarpfen is a remarkable p2p-share-hosted daily-routine blogging system, operating without any central authority.
+Its distinguishing feature lies in its serene approach to publishing: nodes synchronize just once a day.
+This unique aspect promotes a more humane and relaxed mode of communication, leading to reduced stress and enhanced content quality.

+Moreover, Goldkarpfen ensures a veil of anonymity, as it is not possible to ascertain who is reading or following your stream.
+This creates a fascinating and enigmatic writer-reader relationship, fueling the fires of imagination.
+For those eager to cultivate their writing skills, it becomes crucial to embrace the notion of crafting content for an unknown, distant audience, both in time and space.

 ## INSTALLATION on Linux / BSD / Mac OSX / Windows-Subsystem for Linux?
 For quick install instructions see MORE_ABOUT_GOLDKARPFEN.TXT